-The fair value of financial assets and liabilities that are not traded in an active market is determined using valuation techniques.
+The fair value of financial assets and liabilities that are not traded in an active market, is determined using valuation techniques.
 Valuation techniques include the use of comparable recent arm's length transactions, reference to other instruments that are substantially the same, discounted cash flow analysis, and others commonly used by market participants and which make the maximum use of observable inputs.
+Should the value of the financial asset or liability, in the opinion of management, be inaccurate, unreliable or not readily available, the fair value is estimated based on the most recently reported information of a similar financial asset or liability.